 Pests & Problems of Gaillardia

-Blanket flower plants are usually problem free, but they are susceptible to aster yellows, a virus-like disease that can stunt their growth and cause the flowers to be green.
+Blanket flower plants are usually problem-free, but they are susceptible to aster yellows, a virus-like disease that can stunt their growth and cause the flowers to be green.
 Aster yellows is spread by leaf-hoppers and aphids, so the best thing to do is to encourage predators, like ladybugs.
 Plants that do get aster yellows should be destroyed.
 They will not recover and the disease can continue to spread.
 Leafhoppers and aphids can spread disease.
 Hopefully, you will have enough natural predators around to keep them in check.
 Otherwise, spray with insecticidal soap which helps ward off the pests.